 According to a recent survey from CloudCodes, several IT pros remain concerned with the occurrence chances of data breach and cybercrime.
 Several organizations are growing looking towards the cloud as a more effective and efficient method to manage their apps and other company assets.
 Ideally, a cloud platform could offer the flexibility, scalability, and agility that an organization might not be able to gain internally.
 However, the cloud contains its own bundle of challenges and concerns, several of which were highlighted in recent news headlines.
-Cloud data security was at the top in worry list among 700 IT officials polled.
+Cloud data security was at the top of the worry list among 700 IT officials polled.
 A complete 81% showed major concerns about protection when shifting data to a public cloud environment.
 The chance of confidential client or personal information being lost or breached was stated as the largest security danger.
-In today’s we are going to learn about the cloud provider security & how to prevent the occurrence of threats and stopping cyber attacks.
+In today’s we are going to learn about cloud provider security & how to prevent the occurrence of threats and stopping cyber attacks.

 Statements Expressed By Respondents During Survey on Cloud Provider Security

 Respondents directed to particular security concerns when executing programs in the public cloud.
-The concerns involved unauthorized access to the cloud-based data, data corruption, infiltration of high confidential network areas, resources abuse, and outages because of DoS threats.
+The concerns involved unauthorized access to the cloud-based data, data corruption, infiltration of high confidential network areas, resource abuse, and outages because of DoS threats.
 Possibly, using a cloud vendor should relieve some of the inside efforts included in tackling apps and other assets.
 But IT pros still have to manage public cloud security, and that operation holds its own set of challenges.
 Proactively addressing the security challenges and detecting misconfigurations with public cloud service provides was the major hurdle in this field.

 “As organizations of all sizes are using the full advantage of the cloud computing with its enhanced agility and flexibility, they are also encountering special new security standards, particularly when consolidating several cloud services and environments into an existing complex IT environment.”
 The study findings establish how essential it is for organizations to have holistic cloud data visibility and management across their growing complex hybrid network environments.
 It is to hold data security, mitigate the chance of outages and misconfigurations, and complete audit and compliance requirements.